 David asked the guests an actionable takeaway for each story.

-Aleyda said that in SEO is the change in the way SEO work is done, the reporting, the analysis, the validation and the research with mobile websites.
+Aleyda said that SEO is the change in the way SEO work is done, the reporting, the analysis, the validation and the research with mobile websites.

 Barry said that featured snippets and structured data are things to look at with the zero results trend.